 Why vaccinate?

 RSV stands for respiratory syncytial (sin-SISH-uhl) virus, a highly contagious virus that can affect your lungs and breathing passages.
 RSV can often begin with mild cold- or flu-like symptoms like coughing, sneezing, or a decrease in appetite.
-For people aged 60 or older, an RSV infection could lead to more serious symptoms like difficulty breathing, high fever, or chest pain.
+For people aged 60 or older and adults aged 18 to 59 at increased risk, an RSV infection could lead to more serious symptoms like difficulty breathing, high fever, or chest pain.
 Don’t let RSV get in the way of the good stuff in your life.
 Protect yourself with mRESVIA.

 Effective protection against RSV

-mRESVIA is highly effective at preventing severe illness due to RSV in people aged 60 or older.
-In a large and diverse clinical trial with over 35,000 participants, mRESVIA was proven to protect adults aged 60 or older against RSV, regardless of preexisting conditions.*
+mRESVIA is highly effective at preventing severe illness due to RSV in people aged 60 and older and adults aged 18 to 59 who are at increased risk.
+In a large and diverse clinical trial with over 35,000 participants, mRESVIA was proven to protect adults aged 60 or older against RSV, regardless of preexisting conditions.* A second clinical trial of participants aged 18 to 59 with at least one health condition, including diabetes, asthma, heart disease, and lung disease, showed similar effectiveness.

-In the clinical study, most of the side effects resolved within 1 to 2 days.
+In the clinical studies, most of the side effects resolved within 1 to 2 days.

 Savings and coverage